 What is Medical Identity Theft?

 Following data theft incidents that are made public or come as an awful surprise, victims are suddenly faced with serious consequences that may include financial fraud and identity theft.
-There is also a potentially devastating result of a personal data breach is often overlooked, and is increasingly common: medical identity theft.
+There is also a potentially devastating result of a personal data breach that is often overlooked, and which is increasingly common: medical identity theft.

 Medical identity theft can be very costly.
 A majority of victims pay an average of $13,500 to resolve instances of medical fraud, and many pay much more.
 When identity theft targets insurance providers or government programs, the costs are seen in higher insurance costs and increased taxes.